 Full-time: One year, Part-time: Two or Three years.
 Attendance is usually weekly on Wednesday afternoons and evenings with occasional teaching on other days.

 Campus, Full-time and Part-time

-The MA in Contemporary Practice with Children and Young People will enhance your knowledge and academic confidence.
+The MA in Professional Practice with Children and Young People will enhance your knowledge and academic confidence.
 It provides specialist knowledge in children’s rights and participation and child safeguarding as well as an introduction to a broad range of practical, legal and theoretical approaches.

 Aimed at practitioners working with children and young people who wish to update their knowledge or develop their ability to critique and innovate in their practice, the course is also suitable for recent graduates seeking to specialise in this area.